Cinnamon Coffee Cake

 • Spread a thin layer of cake batter along the bottom of the greased baking pan with a rubber spatula.
 About ¼" thick or about 2 cups of batter.
 Sprinkle ¾ cups of cinnamon streusel filling overtop of the batter.
 Then spread another 2 cups of batter over the streusel filling layer and sprinkle with another ¾ cups of cinnamon streusel filling.
 Spread the rest of the cake batter over the streusel filling layer and sprinkle all of the cinnamon streusel topping evenly over the top.

 • Bake in the oven at 350F for 60-65 minutes or when an inserted toothpick comes out clean.
 This recipe is tested in a ceramic dish.
-If using a metal or glass dish you should check for doneness around 50-55 minutes.
+If using a metal dish you should check for doneness around 50-55 minutes.

 • Place on a cooling rack and allow to cool completely before cutting and serving.
 Enjoy!